 Your employer should give you enough time to appeal.
 If they don't, make your appeal anyway, and say that you'll provide more information later.

 If you are considering taking your issue to an Employment Tribunal, you may want to appeal even if it seems pointless, because a tribunal award could be reduced if you don't.

 If you can't sort out the dispute, and your employer agrees to it, you can get help through mediation, conciliation or arbitration.

 If you remain dissatisfied after the appeal, you may approach an Employment Tribunal, county court or the High Court, or (in Scotland) the sheriff court or the Court of Session.
 At this point, it would be advisable to seek legal advice before taking any further steps.

-In April 2014, Acas introduced a scheme called 'Early Conciliation'.
+Acas runs a scheme called 'Early Conciliation'.
 This is a free service designed to resolve workplace disputes.
 If you have a problem with your employer that you can't resolve and are considering lodging a claim at an Employment Tribunal, Acas must first offer this service.

 For more details see the section 'Before making a claim' under.
 You can also see the for more information.

 Note that there are time limits for bringing your claim before the Employment Tribunal; otherwise they may refuse to hear your case.
 If you intend to resign on the grounds of constructive dismissal, you must do so within a reasonable time (but we recommend that you get legal advice first); otherwise the contract might be seen as having been confirmed by you.

 Your claim for unfair dismissal must be received by an Employment Tribunal within three months of the effective date of termination of your employment, but time will be 'frozen' for the duration of Acas's Early Conciliation scheme.